Migue8gl/PDDL-Game-Plannification/README.md

 military and resource management, such as StarCraft or Age of Empires.
-In StarCraft, a group of space construction vehicles (SCVs) must collect a number of resources to build new structures, among other possible actions.
+In StarCraft, a group of space construction vehicles (SCVs) must collect a number of resources to build new structures, among other possible actions. each domain and problem file solves a specific planning problem, such as accomplishing the task in the fewest number of steps possible.

 - To run it:
   - Install Metric-ff